For to us a child is born,

 No matter how you celebrate the season, what is important is the opportunity to reflect on the Savior who came to fulfill God’s promise of rescue and redemption.

-Over the next four weeks, devotions will be posted here on Monday, Wednesday and Friday.
-You can also have them delivered to your inbox by subscribing HERE.
-Additionally, we will share a weekly video to help you along the way.
-We hope this series can benefit Christians everywhere by making us slow down, pause, and reflect on the birth of Jesus.
-The Christmas season can be so busy and hectic that often, the most important aspects of the season get lost.
-Take some time during this Advent season to reflect on Jesus and the promise of a Savior who came to overcome sin and death forever.
+One of the most important things this guide can do is cause us to slow down, pause and reflect on the birth of Jesus.
+The Christmas season can be so busy and hectic, the most important aspects of the season get lost.
+Make a plan to spend time reflecting on Jesus and the promise of a Savior who came to overcome sin and death forever.